nonameshere3803/players_guide/content/History of the New World/index.md

 ---
-title: Regions of Osh'Khadera
+title: History of the New World
-description: an overview of the regions of Osh'khadera
+description: A collection of brief historical accounts of the New World
 draft: false
 tags:
-  - places
-  - regions
-  - Osh'Khadera
+  - history
 ---

 TODO: 1–2 sentences of orientation (optional).
 Delete this line if you want it ultra-minimal.